 If you live in Florida, Southern California or tropical country or climate, it’s fine to keep wearing your summer whites all year round!

 If you live on the East Coast, in the Mid-West, or any area with a colder climate, it’s a little trickier.
 You can still wear some white clothes depending on the fabric.

 - Put away white pants, dresses, and tops made from thin, light materials like linen and breezy cotton.You can still wear white in more year- round fabrics like denim, or silk.
 For example, a white shirt or blouse always looks right and white jeans can easily transition into fall

 Soft, stretchy white t-shirts (long or short) can also work all year round.
 Check out my post how to transition your white clothes into fall to see what I mean.

 Here’s a white sweater that you may have worn back in spring that could shift into early fall by adding some classy neutrals.
-A taupe jacket and python bag helps bridge the seasons, and the dark shoes ground the look in cooler weather.
+A wine colored scarf and bag that helps bridge the seasons, and the fall booties ground the look in cooler weather.

 A note about Winter White vs. Pure White

 - Soft or creamy whites make your outfit look more fall/winter like than stark white.

 - As you move deeper into fall, pair a winter white or cream dress with black accessories, dark green, rust or any other dark fall color to anchor the look.

 - A white wool coat always looks stylish in fall/winter, as does white corduroy pants.